crxssed7/entertainment/README.md

 Want to recommend me something to watch/read?
 Go ahead and start a [discussion](https://github.com/crxssed7/entertainment/discussions/new?category=recommendation) and I'll be sure to check it out!

-**Contributing**: I wont be accepting pull requests for this repo for a while (not until I clean up this readme) and wont ever be accepting changes for the `contents/` folder.
-This repo is for all media that I have watched and recommend, if you want to add something then just send a recommendation via [GitHub discussions](https://github.com/crxssed7/entertainment/discussions/new?category=recommendation).